cksystemsteaching/selfie/assignments/introductory-assignments.md

 ## Binary Number Names & Prefixes

-Today, as microcontroller or microprocessor systems become increasingly larger, the individual binary digits (bits) are now grouped into 8's to form a single byte.
+Today, as micro controller or microprocessor systems become increasingly larger, the individual binary digits (bits) are now grouped into 8's to form a single byte.

 | Number of Binary Digits (bits) | Common Name |
 | ------------------------------ | ----------- |